earthlydev/Space-Tourism-Website/README.md

 ## Acknowledgments

-Shout out to # Kevin Powell!
+Shout out to Kevin Powell!
-Writing out beautiful CSS is an art and making it web accessible is amazing, thank you for the lesson.
+Writing out beautiful CSS is an art and making it web accessible is amazing, thank you for the teaching me the ways.